The Golf in Balance Framework for the Golf Mental Game

 About Blain Bertrand

 My name is Blain Bertrand.
-I started golf at age six, served in the United States Army,
+I started playing golf at age six, served in the United States Army, and built a long career in Germany as a PGA Golf Professional and Head PGA Professional.

-Over decades in the game, I saw something plain as day: golfers do not struggle only because of mechanics.
+Over decades in the game, I learned that golfers do not struggle only because of mechanics.
+Golf also tests rhythm, trust, emotion, decision-making, and recovery.

 Golf in Balance for Veterans